 The SUBDIRS variable holds a list of subdirectories in which building of various sorts can occur.
 The rules for many targets (e.g. all) in the generated Makefile will run commands both locally and in all specified subdirectories.
 Note that the directories listed in SUBDIRS are not required to contain Makefile.ams; only Makefiles (after configuration).
-This allows inclusion of libraries from packages which do not use Automake (such as gettext).
+This allows inclusion of libraries from packages which do not use Automake (such as gettext; see also Section 22.2 [Third-Party Makefiles], page 80).